Burro racing wins over runners in backcountry ode to mining history

 A burro race can devolve into a contest of wills when the animals get defiant and won’t budge.

 But experienced racers say that doesn't mean the donkeys are being stubborn.
-They're smart and naturally curious animals.
-When they sense danger, discomfort or the unknown, they will lock down in place, unlike horses that quickly flee.
+They are smart and naturally curious animals.
+When they sense danger, discomfort or the unknown, they lock down in place, unlike horses that quickly flee.

 ”If something scares them and they're nervous, they’re going to just stop and assess the situation," Polonsky said.